Military Divorce Child Support

 Percent payment of Military Divorce Child Support

-Some custodial parents complain that they are not being given the complete ordered amount of child support.
-The background is that frequently the payer lacks adequate disposable income to permit a deduction of the complete support amount.
+Some custodial parents complain that they are not being given the complete ordered amount.
+It is because the payer lacks adequate disposable income to permit a deduction of a complete support amount frequently.

 The payer has accrued an arrearage The payer has furnished proof that he/she is offering more than 50 percent of the support of dependents excluding those for whom the support amount is to be deducted Percentage of disposable earnings